apmwebdev/odin-calculator/README.md

 3. Wire up UI to arithmetic functions

 To do:
-- Deal with leading zeroes
+- Deal with leading zeroes - done
 - Deal with large numbers
 - Deal with floats